ArchBang85/S_Crimson/README.md

 Valid words are structured Consonant-Vowel-Vowel-Consonant

-The Consonants set the level of power
+The Consonants set the level of power, i.e. the further the consonants are from each other, the more power the word has

 The first Vowel sets the Form of the spell (Area, Line, Target, Self, Nearest, All)